wp-plugins/wordpress-post-tabs/readme.txt

 Tags:post, page,tabs,menu,ui-tabs,shortcode,navigation,jquery,slider,tabber,best tabs,
 Donate link: http://www.clickonf5.org/go/donate-wp-plugins/
 Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 3.9.2
-Stable tag: 1.5.1
+Stable tag: 1.6
 License: GPLv2

 Add clean, responsive and structured tabbed content to WordPress Posts and Pages easily through the edit post/page panel.

 == Description ==

-WordPress Post Tabs is a plugin for WordPress developed at <a href="http://tabbervilla.com/" rel="friend">TabberVilla</a> that will help you add tabs to your WordPress post or Page.
-If you want to write some review, you can create various sections of the review post and display them in a tab view, i.e. separate tab for each section.
-This can be looked as a menu for your individual post, so that your readers can easily notice the distinct sections of your article or post or page.
-These webpage real estate savers are also useful in showing 'About' or 'Contact' pages.
+WordPress Post Tabs will help you add tabs to your WordPress post or Page on current theme.
+For the best utilization of the webpage real estate, tabs are one of the most effective way to show more content in less area. <a href="http://tabbervilla.com/wordpress-post-tabs-pro/" rel="friend" title="Best Responsive Tab Plugin">Best Responsive Tab Plugin</a> developer at TabberVilla built this WordPress Post Tabs Lite version which comes with essential features for a tab plugin.
+For premium features and designs, you can take a look at the PRO version of WordPress Post Tabs plugin at <a href="http://tabbervilla.com/wordpress-post-tabs-pro/" rel="friend" title="Best Responsive Tab Plugin">TabberVilla</a>.

 = Features =